rtholmes/redirector/README.md

 # Redirector

 This is a simple URL forwarding service configured for self hosting.
-Much like bit.ly, but with memorable links.
+It can generate random short URLs (e.g., `/r32xd`), named URLs (e.g., `party/june2`), or a combination (e.g., `/prefix/r3ce2`).

+The goal of the project is to be relatively simple (it is backed by `.json` files instead of a database), but to allow self-registration, login, and link creation/deletion/modification.
+Users can only modify the links they create.

-## create-express-typescript-app
+## Dev

 This project was created using [create-express-typescript-app](https://www.npmjs.com/package/express-generator-typescript) which was invoked by calling `npx express-generator-typescript`.
 The docs below are from the bootstrap project.